-* Bernanke: Tapering to begin this year but plan flexible
+* Bernanke: Fed tapering to begin this year but plan not pre-set

-* Dollar edges up vs euro, yen; bullish outlook seen intact
+* Dollar edges higher vs euro, yen; bullish outlook seen intact

-NEW YORK, July 17 (Reuters) - The dollar rose broadly on Wednesday after Federal Reserve Chairman Ben Bernanke confirmed market expectations that the U.S. central bank will start reducing its monetary stimulus this year as long as the economy grows as expected.
+NEW YORK, July 17 (Reuters) - The dollar rose against the euro and the yen on Wednesday after Federal Reserve Chairman Ben Bernanke confirmed market expectations the U.S. central bank will start reducing stimulus this year as long as the economy grows as expected.

-The rise was a rebound from the three-week low the dollar hit against major currencies immediately after the release of Bernanke's prepared statement.
-Disappointing U.S. housing data also put some early selling pressure on the greenback, traders said.
+The dollar had earlier hit a three-week low against major currencies immediately after the release of Bernanke's prepared statement.
+Disappointing U.S. housing data also pressured the dollar, traders said.

-The Fed chairman, in testimony to Congress, said the central bank still expects to start scaling back its massive bond purchase program later this year, but he left open the option of altering that plan if the economic outlook changes.
+The Fed chairman, in testimony to Congress, said the U.S. central bank still expects to start scaling back its massive bond purchase program later this year, but he left open the option of changing that plan if the economic outlook shifted.

-While sticking closely to the timetable he first outlined last month under which the Fed would halt bond buying by mid-2014 when unemployment is projected to be around 7 percent, Bernanke went out of his way to stress that nothing is set in stone.
+While sticking closely to a timeline he first outlined last month that the Fed would halt bond buying by mid-2014 when unemployment is projected to be around 7 percent, Bernanke went out of his way to stress that nothing was set in stone.

 "Today's testimony reiterates as long as the economy remains on (its) current course for modest expansion, an autumn tapering of purchases would eventually lead to the termination of purchases by next year," said Ashraf Laidi, chief global strategist at City Index Ltd in London.

-The dollar index, which tracks the greenback's performance against a basket of major currencies, rose 0.2 percent to 82.655, bouncing back after hitting a three-week low of 82.342.
-The index is straddling its 100-day moving average.
+The dollar index , which tracks the greenback's performance against a basket of major currencies, rose 0.4 percent to 82.801, bouncing back after hitting a three-week low of 82.342.

-Earlier on Wednesday, data showed U.S. housing starts and permits for future home construction fell unexpectedly in June, but the decline in activity was seen as likely to be short-lived against the backdrop of bullish sentiment among homebuilders.
+Earlier on Wednesday, data showed U.S. housing starts and permits for future home construction unexpectedly fell in June, but the decline in activity was likely to be short-lived against the backdrop of bullish sentiment among homebuilders.

 Analysts said the data-dependent nature of the Fed means the U.S. dollar could see periods of weakness.